 A note on transition: Ministry in The Salvation Army presents an evolving context, one in which leadership can change with changes of officer appointment.
 Sometimes a change in leadership occurs in the midst of a significant ethical problem.
-Good leaders ensure that their team is well prepared to handle such a change.
+Good leaders ensure their teams are well prepared to handle such a change.